 GMP is a partner in Operation Sceptre, a national initiative which runs twice per year and aims to; reduce knife crime by targeting those carrying weapons; disrupt the supply of knives; raise awareness of the dangers of knife crime; and provide young people with positive alternatives to crime.

 During the week-long operations, GMP deploys knife arches at undisclosed locations targeting those carrying knives along with any other criminality.
-The next phase is expected to take place in October, 2021.
+The latest phase commenced in mid-November, 2021.

 Tackling knife crime is now a Central Government priority (see here).